Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Experimental and Simulation details

-The Hyper-Kamiokande (HK) \cite{Abe:2015zbg, Abe:2016ero, Abe:2018uyc} is the upgraded version of the Super-Kamiokande (SK) \cite{ Fukuda:1998mi} program in Japan.
-In this project, the fiducial mass of the SK detector will be increased by about twenty times.
+Hyper-Kamiokande (HK) \cite{Abe:2015zbg, Abe:2016ero, Abe:2018uyc} is the upgraded version of the Super-Kamiokande (SK) \cite{ Fukuda:1998mi} program in Japan.
+In this experiment, the fiducial mass of the SK detector will be increased by about twenty times.
 HK will have two 187 kt third generation Water Cherenkov detector modules which will be placed near the current SK site.
 The detector will be placed at a baseline of 295 km from the J-PARC proton accelerator research complex in Tokai, Japan.
-T2HK has almost similar physics goals as DUNE such as measuring neutrino mass hierarchy, octant of $\theta_{23}$, measuring the leptonic CP phase etc.
+T2HK has almost similar physics goals as DUNE, such as measuring the neutrino mass hierarchy, the octant of $\theta_{23}$, and determining the leptonic CP phase.

-In this analysis we have consider a beam power of 1.3 MW and the 2.5$^{0}$ off-axis flux for T2HK.
-The total fiducial mass considered is 374 kt which is due to two tank each of 187 kt.
-We have assumed a total run time of 10 years.
-Within these 10 years, neutrino will run for 2.5 years while anti-neutrino will run for 7.5 years.
+In our analysis we have considered a beam power of 1.3 MW and the 2.5$^{0}$ off-axis flux for T2HK.
+The total fiducial mass considered is 374 kt, correponds to two tanks each of 187 kt.
+We have assumed a total run time of 10 years, of which the neutrino run will be for 2.5 years while the anti-neutrino run will be for 7.5 years.
 The assumed energy resolution is $15\%/\sqrt{E}$.
-We have matched the number of events used in this work with the TABLE III and TABLE IV of ref. \cite{Abe:2016ero}.
+As a check, we have matched the number of events used in this work with the TABLE III and TABLE IV of ref. \cite{Abe:2016ero}.
 The signal normalization error in $\numu(\anumu)$ disappearance and $\nue(\anue)$ appearance channel are 3.9\% (3.6\%) and 3.2\% (3.6\%) respectively.
 The background and energy calibration errors assumed in this work are 10\% and 5\%, respectively for all channels.